 After the goals for the study were defined, we created an online survey consisting of 16 questions that were aligned to our three goals, in addition to collecting demographic information.
 The survey was created via Google Forms, with password encryption and protection and circulated to the artists we knew.
 Seven completed surveys allowed us to draw insight into the desires of the artists.

-Based on the survey results, we created an interview script to gather deep rich information the survey couldn't capture.
+Based on the survey results, we created an interview script to gather additional deep rich information the survey couldn't capture.
 The interview script we created for the artists had three overarching domains; 1) the character of their work and who it is for 2) what they are doing to reach their targeted audience, and 3) Internet usage and behavior.
-All seven participants were contacted for follow-up interviews.
+All survey participants were contacted for follow-up interviews.
 The interviews took place both in-person and remotely.
 Two participants were chosen for contextual inquiries to learn the process of how they generate business for their art, as well as how they expose their work on the Internet.
 All interviews were recorded using a microphone and transcribed for data synthesis.

 After the interviews were transcribed, we performed open coding analysis to synthesize the raw data and draw significant insights.
 We learned how artists create sales as well as the major pain points they face.